Seizure Recurrence Risk and Core Diagnostic Testing

 Practitioner-Guided Note

-For Seizure Recurrence Risk and Core Diagnostic Testing, use the highest-yield facts to drive concrete treatment decisions.
-Pay particular attention to Single unprovoked seizure: 40-50% adult recurrence risk; 25% within 2 years, Normal neuro exam + clear imaging + normal EEG → best prognosis, and 20-30% of epilepsy individuals medically intractable when choosing therapy, counseling about risk, planning monitoring, and deciding when closer follow-up or escalation is needed.
+For Seizure Recurrence Risk and Core Diagnostic Testing, watch for Single unprovoked seizure: 40-50% adult recurrence risk; 25% within 2 years, Normal neuro exam + clear imaging + normal EEG → best prognosis, and 20-30% of epilepsy individuals medically intractable when choosing therapy, counseling about risk, planning monitoring, and deciding when closer follow-up or escalation is needed.

 Key Takeaways